Danner Mountain 600 EVO walking boot | Tested and reviewed

 ©LFTO

 Although Danner makes synthetic footwear, its material of choice is leather.
-As such, the Mountain 600 EVO has a full grain leather upper paired with a Gore-Tex lining.
-And the Vibram sole is a Fuga Traction design that uses a Megagrip compound – a sole that we’ve historically found is arguably the most versatile sole for outdoor footwear.
+As such, the Mountain 600 EVO has a full grain leather upper paired with a Gore-Tex lining (though the version we tested had a brushed nubuck finish).

 Danner Mountain 600 EVO outsole